covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ```
 -->

-Now if you run the app on Nexus 7, either real device or AVD, you should see the following.
+Now if you run the app on Nexus 7, either a real device or AVD, you should see the following.
 Fill out the form, click 'create diesel' and then the '+' icon.
 You'll see the message pops up in the output area.
 The description for the car maker is also available.

 ![volvo](.md_images/volvo.png)